inspec/inspec/docs/dsl_inspec.md

 end
 ```

-## Are insecure packages installed ?
+## Test if insecure packages are installed

 The following test shows how to audit machines for insecure packages: